icshwi/e3training/workbook/chapter11.md

 ```

 This file is just an example, and uses as INP and OUT inexistent PVs, but for our test is enough.
-You can see that this substitution file uses pid_control.db, a file from std module.
+Note that there is no hard-code path or variable within the substitution file.

-If you change the mypid.Makefile and try to compile this module you should receive a message like this:
+If you change the `mypid.Makefile` and try to compile this module you should receive a message like this:

 ```
 msi: Can't open file 'pid_control.db'
 ```
+This is because `MSI` has no idea where `pid_control.db` file is.
+One should tell the building system where it is.

 ### Add std as a dependency

 To solve this, the first step is to set std as a dependency.
-As we see on p
-revious lesson you should edit mypid.Makefile and CONFIGURE_MODULE files.
+As we see on previous lesson you should edit `mypid.Makefile` and `CONFIGURE_MODULE` files.

-On mypid.Makefile you should add:
+On `mypid.Makefile` you should add:
 ```
 REQUIRED += std